torabiho/updateMetaData/README.md

 # updateMetaData

-After cloning the repo, run the following command in your terminal window:
+After cloning the repo, run the following command in your terminal:

 npm run start